NYC Personal Injury Lawyer » Car Accidents

 There are times when punitive damages might be awarded to crash victims or their families.
 However, this is the exception, rather than the rule.

 Punitive damages are awarded for the sole purpose of punishing the defendant for conduct that’s simply inexcusable.
-In the context of a motor vehicle accident case, punitive damages might be appropriate if the at-fault driver was drunk at the time of the crash and caused catastrophic injuries or death.
+In the context of a motor vehicle accident case, they might be appropriate if the at-fault driver was drunk at the time of the crash and caused catastrophic injuries or death.

 New York has something called pure comparative fault rules.
 In the most simple terms, comparative negligence means that sharing some – or even most – of the blame for an accident will not prevent you from recovering compensation.
 However, your financial award will be reduced in direct proportion to how much blame you’re assigned.